-Diagonal spreads are and advanced options strategy.
+Diagonal spreads are an advanced options strategy.
 You could go either long or short with this strategy.
-It involves either 2 calls or 2 puts with different strikes and expiration dates.
-Watch our video on diagonal spreads and learn how to use this strategy in the stock market.
+It all depends on how you build the spread.
+It involves two calls or puts with different strikes and expiration dates.
+It’s a combination of a calendar and a vertical spread.

 Options are such a great way to grow a small account.
 Diagonal spreads are a more advanced strategy in which to do so.
-Options have many strategies available at your disposal.
-So, you have options in how and what to trade and WHEN!
+There are many strategies available at your disposal.
+So, you have options in how and what to trade and when.

 One of the best things about options is the ability to profit in any market.
 Even sideways markets can make you money.
 As a result, you’re not sitting around waiting for the trend to change or to define itself.

-Enter a long and short position with 2 options of the same type of options, i.e. 2 calls or 2 puts, but with different strikes and expiration dates.
+Enter a long and short position with two options of the same type of options, i.e., two calls or two puts, but with different strikes and expiration dates.

-If you’re into options or even new to options, you’ll notice options have a ton strategies to trade.
+If you’re into options or even new to options, you’ll notice options have many strategies to trade.
 That can make it a bit overwhelming.

 One contract controls 100 shares.
-Hence the appeal for using them to grow small accounts.
-You’re able to trade the large cap stocks without putting up the capital.
+Hence, there is an appeal for using them to grow small accounts.
+You can trade large-cap stocks without putting up the capital.

 However, options have a lot of moving parts.
 That makes them more complicated than trading stocks.
 As a result, they have a reputation for being difficult.

-That’s not the case if you take the time to properly study and practice.
-Take our advanced options strategies course.
+That’s not the case if you take the time to study and practice properly.

 All strategies, including diagonal spreads, are made up of calls and puts.
 In essence, calls and puts are the foundation of options trading.

 The calendar spread is horizontal.
 This is where the different expiration’s come into play.
-The difference in strike prices are represented by the vertical spreads.
+The vertical spreads represent the difference in strike prices.

 In essence, you’re using two different spreads to form another strategy.
 You have both a horizontal and vertical spread.
 That makes it diagonal.